RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Linting

-All Pull Requests must pass linting requirements.
+Any Pull Request must pass linting requirements.
 To test this locally, first install the dependencies.

 ```
 lang=bash